sivasai-133/DigitLit-2.0/README.md

 # DigitLit
 Creating digit dataset images between 10 and 19 (inclusive) using StreamLit.

+Link to streamlit deployment -> [here](https://hrushi-siva-digitlit10to19digitsdataset.streamlit.app/)
 ## 3 Pages  <br>
 1. **Dataset Description**
     * This gives overview of the contents of the dataset